 According to the Department of Education, most students qualify for some type of federal student aid.
 For federal financial aid, there are three types of funds: loans, grants and work-study.

 — Federal student loans.
 These are fixed-interest-rate loans from the government.
 The interest rate for each academic year is set on July 1, and that rate is secured for the life of the loan.
-The main program for federal student loans is the direct loan program.
-Under the program, undergraduate students can borrow direct subsidized or unsubsidized loans up to $31,000 in total if they’re a dependent.
-An undergraduate student classified as independent can borrow up to $57,500 in total.
+The main program for federal student loans is the direct loan program, which allows qualified undergraduate students to borrow direct subsidized or unsubsidized loans up to $31,000 total if they’re a dependent.
+An independent undergrad student can borrow up to $57,500 total.

 — Federal grants.
 This federal money doesn’t need to be repaid.
 The most well-known higher education grant for college is the Pell Grant.
 Eligibility for a Pell is based on a family’s expected family contribution, or EFC, and is calculated on the FAFSA.
-Most Pell Grant recipients have an adjusted family income of $40,000 or less.
-The maximum Pell for the 2021-2022 school year is $6,495.
+The maximum Pell for the 2022-2023 school year is $6,895.
 A family with an EFC of zero, for example, will qualify for the full Pell.

 Beyond federal, state and institutional aid, there are a few other aid programs to consider that serve specific student groups, such as Peace Corps volunteer benefits and the Reserve Officers’ Training Corps program, known as ROTC.
 Students who participate in ROTC can learn and train at the same time, and some receive a scholarship that covers either tuition, fees and books, or room and board instead.